If you’re interested in cleansing your body, mind, aura, or just your physical space, try these 10 tips for smudging sage.

 Whether it’s your own shadow issues that surface in interactions with others, or someone else’s bad vibes or resistance you encounter along the journey, accumulated negativity in your space can adversely affect your thoughts, emotions, and even your health.
 As such, it’s essential to practice regular cleansing rituals to keep your physical and energetic space clean and intact.

-One of the best ways to cleanse energy is with regular smudging, a traditionally Native American practice of burning herbs and resins, which many healers use to offer blessings and purify people, places, and objects.
+One of the best ways to cleanse energy is with regular smudging, a traditionally Native American practice of burning sage (along with other herbs and resins), which many healers use to offer blessings and purify people, places, and objects.

 Although cedar, lavender and sweet grass are often used during smudging ceremonies for their ability to uplift, purify, and bring positivity into a space, the most common herb used is sage.
-I first came in contact with sage during a spiritual sabbatical to Sedona, Arizona, where I worked with a Native American shaman who connected me to my long-forgotten Cherokee roots.
+I first came in contact with the practice of burning sage during a spiritual sabbatical to Sedona, Arizona, where I worked with a Native American shaman who connected me to my long-forgotten Cherokee roots.

 Given its purity and potency, he preferred white sage, as it most effectively repelled negative spirits and entities.
 Before, during, and after each ceremony, he burned a huge bundle of white sage, spreading clouds of clear gray smoke into the heavens with his sacred owl feathers.